-OP11 We commit to promote and strengthen nature-based solutions by actively protecting, sustainably managing, and restoring degraded ecosystems that provide us with food, water, and energy, are habitats for biodiversity and provide carbon storage and sequestration, climate change adaptation and disaster risk reduction, for example natural forests, wetlands, and mangroves, thus underpinning our efforts to achieve the Sustainable Development Goals.
+OP11 We commit to promote and strengthen nature-based solutions by actively protecting, sustainably managing, and restoring degraded ecosystems that provide us with food, water, and energy, are habitats for biodiversity and provide carbon storage and sequestration, climate change adaptation and disaster risk reduction, for example, forests, wetlands, and mangroves, thus underpinning our efforts to achieve the Sustainable Development Goals.

-OP12 We commit to cooperate across sectors and levels of government to transform our food systems, inspired by the UN Food Systems Summit vision of sustainable food systems that deliver enhanced food security and resilience while reducing emissions, biodiversity loss and freshwater use, as an essential solution to accelerate actions on all the Sustainable Development Goals, and we underline the natural role of UNEP in the Summit follow-up processes.
+OP12 We commit to cooperate across sectors and levels of government to transform our food systems, building upon the discussions of the UN Food Systems Summit including the Secretary-General's Chair Summary and Statement of Action, that accelerate actions of various stakeholders for sustainable food systems on all the Sustainable Development Goals, and we underline the natural role of UNEP in the Summit follow-up processes.